felipelaptrin/felipetrindade.com/frontend/content/blog/static-website-s3-cloudfront/index.md

 ## Considerations regarding the tools used
 I've used some tools to help me deploy the static web application.
 To be honest, I think this is the less important part here, I could have used other tools to do the same job.
 The most important thing is to understand why the tool is being used, if you understand the reason you can replace it with another tool easily.

 - **CI/CD**: I've used GitHub Actions to perform the CI/CI workflow of the project for the infrastructure as code (IaC) and for the website (static web application).
-You could have used any continuous integration tool here, such as [Gitlab CI/CD](https://docs.gitlab.com/ee/ci/), [CircleCI](https://circleci.com/), [Jenkins](https://www.jenkins.io/)...
+You could have used any continuous integration tool here, such as [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), [CircleCI](https://circleci.com/), [Jenkins](https://www.jenkins.io/)...
 I decided to use GitHub Actions to manage the CI/CD because it's already integrated with GitHub, the free tier is enough for my use case and it is a managed service (and I was not in the mood to self-manage and deploy an open source CICD tool).
 The workflow was performing the following tasks:
   - **For the infrastructure**: Deploying the cloud resources used in the project, such as S3 bucket, CloudFront distribution, and Route53 records.
 Don't worry!
 I will cover all these services, just keep reading!
   - **For the web app**: Building the source code, generating the static files, pushing the static files to S3 and invalidating the CloudFront distribution.
 - **Infrastructure as Code**: All the cloud resources created could have been created manually in the console, but what is the point of it?
 This is not reproducible, difficult to document the changes, hard to keep track of the changes.
 I decided to use [Pulumi](https://www.pulumi.com/) to create the documentation.
 I chose Pulumi because I was curious to give it a try and be able to compare it with other IaC tools that I've used in other projects, such as [Terraform](https://www.terraform.io/)/[OpenTofu](https://opentofu.org/), [Terragrunt](https://terragrunt.gruntwork.io/), [AWS CDK](https://aws.amazon.com/pt/cdk/) and [SAM](https://aws.amazon.com/serverless/sam/).